tunnelWithAC/wol/README.md

-# Node Todo App
+# Node Workout-Logger App

 A Node app built with MongoDB and Angular.
-For demonstration purposes and a tutorial.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores like a hoarder.